freenas/freenas-docs/userguide/virtualmachines.rst

 |dockerhost| :guilabel:`Com Port`.

 If the terminal does not immediately show a :literal:`rancher login:` prompt, press :kbd:`Enter`.
-The |dockerhost| can take some time to start and display the login prompt.
+The |dockerhost| can take several minutes to start and display the login prompt.

 .. _Installing and Configuring Rancher: